Skip to content

 #Examples

-Use the link's default appearance when it's presented by itself.
-That is, when it's not part of a sentence or a phrase.
-It features an arrow to indicate that it's a link without relying on color alone.
+Use the default variation for standalone links, providing a clear visual indication of interactivity.
+It features an arrow to indicate that it's a link without relying on color alone, ensuring proper communication to color-blind users.

 <Link href="https://www.google.com">Medium standalone link (default)</Link>